joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 The finance department manages the financial performance of the company.
 The finance department has several key functions:

-* Financial Planning and Analysis: The finance department is responsible for developing the company's financial plan and analyzing its financial performance.
-This involves creating financial projections, analyzing financial data, and identifying areas for improvement.
+* Financial Planning and Analysis: Develop the company's financial plan and analyze its financial performance.
+Create financial projections, analyze financial data, and identify areas for improvement.

-* Accounting: Responsible for maintaining the company's accounting records.
-This includes recording all financial transactions, reconciling bank accounts, and preparing financial statements such as the balance sheet, income statement, and cash flow statement.
+* Accounting: Maintain the company's accounting records.
+Record all financial transactions, reconcile bank accounts, and prepare financial statements such as the balance sheet, income statement, and cash flow statement.

-* Budgeting: Responsible for creating and managing the company's budget.
-This involves working with other departments to develop a budget that aligns with the company's financial goals and objectives.
+* Budgeting: Create and manage the company's budget.
+Work with other departments to develop a budget that aligns with the company's financial objectives.

-* Cash Management: Responsible for managing the company's cash flow.
-This involves monitoring cash balances, forecasting cash needs, and managing accounts payable and receivable.
+* Cash Management: Managing the company's cash flow.
+Monitor cash balances, forecast cash needs, and manage accounts payable and accounts receivable.

-* Risk Management: Managing financial risks faced by the company.
-This includes managing financial assets and liabilities, identifying risks and hedging against them, and managing insurance policies.
+* Risk Management: Manage financial risks faced by the company.
+Manage financial assets and liabilities, identify risks and hedge against them, and manage insurance policies.

-* Treasury: Managing the company's treasury function, which involves managing the company's liquidity, investments, and financing activities.
+* Treasury: Manage the company's treasury function, which involves managing the company's liquidity, investments, and financing activities.

-* Taxation: Managing the company's tax obligations.
-This includes calculating and paying taxes, complying with tax laws and regulations, and managing tax audits.
+* Taxation: Manage the company's tax obligations, which includes calculating and paying taxes, complying with tax laws and regulations, and managing tax audits.

 * Investor Relations: Managing the company's relationship with investors.
-This involves communicating the company's financial performance to investors, managing investor expectations, and working with analysts and rating agencies.
+This includes communicating the company's financial performance to investors, managing investor expectations, and working with analysts and rating agencies.

 ## Legal department

-The legal department of a company is responsible for managing legal affairs and providing legal advice to ensure that the company is in compliance with applicable laws and regulations.
+The legal department of a company is responsible for managing legal affairs, and providing legal advice to ensure that the company is in compliance with applicable laws and regulations.

 Legal department functions typically include:

 * Contract management: Review, draft, and negotiate contracts for the company.
 This includes contracts with vendors, customers, employees, and other stakeholders.
-They ensure that the company's interests are protected and that the terms of the contracts are legally binding.
+Ensure the company's interests are protected and that contracts are legally binding.

-* Compliance: Ensure that the company is in compliance with all applicable laws and regulations.
-They monitor changes in laws and regulations that affect the company and advise management on how to adjust business practices accordingly.
+* Compliance: Ensure the company complies with all applicable laws, regulations, and governance areas.
+Monitor changes in laws and regulations that affect the company and advise management on how to adjust business practices accordingly.

 * Litigation management: Manage all legal disputes involving the company.
 This includes lawsuits filed against the company, as well as lawsuits the company may need to file against others.

-* Intellectual property management: Manage the company's intellectual property, such as trademarks, patents, copyrights, trade secrets, etc. They ensure that the company's intellectual property is protected from infringement by others.
+* Intellectual property management: Manage the company's intellectual property, such as trademarks, patents, copyrights, trade secrets, etc. Ensure the company's intellectual property is protected from infringement.

 * Employment law: Advise the company on employment law matters, including hiring, termination, and employee benefits.
-They also ensure that the company is in compliance with all labor laws and regulations.
+Ensure that the company is in compliance with all labor laws and regulations.

 * Risk management: Identify and manage legal risks that may affect the company.
-They advise management on how to minimize legal risks and develop risk management policies and procedures.
+Advise management on how to minimize legal risks and develop risk management policies and procedures.

-* Corporate governance: Ensure that the company is in compliance with all corporate governance regulations.
-They advise the board of directors and management on matters related to corporate governance and help ensure that the company's business practices are ethical and transparent.

-* Regulatory affairs: Manage the company's relationships with regulatory agencies and helps ensure that the company is in compliance with all applicable regulations.
+* Regulatory affairs: Manage the company's relationships with regulatory agencies.

 ## Human resources (HR) department

 The human resources (HR) department of a company is responsible for managing its workforce and ensuring that the company's policies and practices align with the interests of its employees.

-The HR department performs a wide range of functions, some of which include:
+Key functions include:

-* Recruitment and hiring: HR is responsible for attracting, sourcing, and selecting candidates for open positions in the company.
+* Recruitment and hiring: Attract, source, and select candidates for open positions.

-* Onboarding: Once a new employee is hired, HR is responsible for ensuring they have the necessary training and information to succeed in their role.
+* Onboarding: Once a new employee is hired, ensure they have all necessary training and information.

-* Performance management: HR is responsible for monitoring employee performance, providing feedback and guidance, and implementing performance improvement plans if necessary.
+* Performance management: Monitor employee performance, provide feedback and guidance, and implement performance improvement plans if necessary.

-* Compensation and benefits: HR is responsible for managing employee compensation and benefits programs, including salary, bonuses, healthcare benefits, retirement plans, and other perks.
+* Compensation and benefits: Managing employee compensation and benefits programs, including salary, bonuses, healthcare benefits, retirement plans, and other perks.

-* Employee relations: HR is responsible for managing employee relations issues, including conflicts between employees, harassment complaints, and other workplace issues.
+* Employee relations: Manage employee relations issues, including conflicts between employees, harassment complaints, and other workplace issues.

-* Compliance: HR is responsible for ensuring that the company complies with all applicable labor laws and regulations, such as anti-discrimination laws and minimum wage laws.
+* Compliance: Ensure the company complies with all applicable labor laws and regulations, such as anti-discrimination laws and minimum wage laws.

-* Training and development: HR is responsible for providing training and development opportunities for employees to enhance their skills and knowledge.
+* Training and development: Provide training and development opportunities for employees to enhance their skills and knowledge.

-* Culture and engagement: HR is responsible for fostering a positive workplace culture and promoting employee engagement and satisfaction.
+* Culture and engagement: Foster a positive workplace culture, and promote employee engagement and satisfaction.

-* Personnel recordkeeping: HR is responsible for maintaining employee records, including personal information, employment history, and performance data.
+* Personnel recordkeeping: Maintain employee records, including personal information, employment history, and performance data.

 ## Risk Management department